What’s Derrick Rose’s Net Worth?

 Fans continued to see glimpses of his talent when he could play, but Rose continued to encounter obstacles, including a left orbital bone fracture to his face during the 2015-16 season.
 His time with the Bulls ended in early 2016.
 He went on to play for the New York Knicks, Cleveland Cavaliers, Minnesota Timberwolves, and Detroit Pistons.

-Four teams in four years should’ve signaled that Derrick Rose’s career was indeed not only plagued by injuries, but over.
-Rose was never the same player as he was in those first three seasons and some question if his game would return.
+Four teams in four years should’ve signaled that Rose’s career was indeed not only plagued by injuries but over.
+Rose was never the same player as he was in those first three seasons, and some questioned if his game would return.
 However, the Pistons traded him back to the Knicks on February 8, 2021.

 Defining Derrick Rose’s net worth

 How do you define a career beset by injury?
-It doesn’t seem endorsements like Adidas are any issue.
-The 14-year contract is worth an estimated $185 million and doesn’t end until 2024.
+It doesn’t seem endorsements from huge brands like Adidas are an issue.
+Rose’s 14-year contract is estimated at $185 million and doesn’t end until 2024-15.

-Derrick Rose’s 2019 salary is just over $7.3 million with his Pistons two-year contract set at around $15 million.
-Forbes estimated that his total net worth, injuries and all, as $34.3 million back in 2017.
-With endorsements, it sure looks like Derrick Rose’s net worth is now defined by more than court time and a modest, by NBA standards, salary.
+Celebrity Net Worth estimates his total worth, injuries and all, at $90 million.
+With endorsements, it sure looks like Rose’s net worth is now defined by more than court time and a modest, by NBA standards, salary.

-His worth by the financials still makes him one of the NBA’s power players.
+Rose’s worth, by financial standards, still makes him an NBA power player.
 But that alone doesn’t define Derrick Rose.
-His fans stand fast with him and that also defines his worth.
-Both Rose and the Pistons can take that to the bank.
+His fans stand fast with him, and that also defines his worth.
+Both Rose and whichever team he joins can take that to the bank.